 - It is better not to expose the treated area to the sun during the week following your session (unless applying a sunblock).

 - The ejection of the hair bulb takes place within 2 weeks after the session and can be helped by light scrubs.

 - Hydration of the treated area is required for 3 days after the session.

 Our teams of permanent laser hair removal specialists recommend waiting for about 4 to 6 weeks between 2 hair removal sessions (depending on the area).
 As the sessions progress, and depending on how well the treatment is working, this period is extended.
 From the first session onwards, the results are clearly visible.
 During the treatment, the growth of the remaining hairs is slowed down and they become sparse and thinner.
 To comply with the protocol is essential to optimise results.

 Our teams of specialists are available to answer all the questions you may have all over the process of your permanent hair removal.
 They advise and support you in each of your laser sessions.

 Unlike a pulsed light treatment, permanent laser hair removal is safe and effective if performed by a professional and specialised team.
 In our Epilia centres, we have the necessary skills and a medical technical platform from the last generation to ensure you will be treated with optimal care.

 Contraindications are limited but must be respected for a safe and effective laser treatment:

-- No exposure to UV or other rays in the 4 weeks preceding the session (sun, sunbed, self-tanner, tanning activator).
+- No exposure to UV or other rays in the 4 to 6 weeks preceding the session (sun, sunbed, self-tanner, tanning activator).